 Moran Family Foundation and Inasmuch Foundation Award for Education: General Tommy Franks Leadership Institutes and Museum*, Pets Helping People, The Pencil Box

 The Anne & Henry Zarrow Foundation and Herman Kaiser Foundation Award for Health Services: Jim Riley Outreach*, Parkside, Tulsa County Medical Society Foundation

-This year’s grants bring the total awards for Oklahoma Nonprofit Excellence to more than $1.65 million to nonprofit organizations in Oklahoma.
-Past Award of Excellence winners have included McCall’s Chapel School, Inc., United Way of Central Oklahoma, Myriad Gardens, Elder Care, Little Light House, Oklahoma FFA Foundation, the National Cowboy & Western Heritage Museum, Mental Health Association in Tulsa, Oklahoma Blood Institute and the Regional Food Bank of Oklahoma.
+This year’s grants bring the total awards for Oklahoma Nonprofit Excellence to more that $1.65 million to nonprofit organizations in Oklahoma.
+Past Award of Excellence winners have included McCall’s Chapel School, Inc., United Way of Central Oklahoma, Myriad Gardens, Elder Care, Little Light House, Oklahoma FFA Foundation, the National Cowboy & Heritage Museum, Mental Health Association in Tulsa, Oklahoma Blood Institute and the Regional Food Bank of Oklahoma.
 Nonprofits may use the prize money as they see fit to aid current programs or make transformational changes for their organizations.